recommenders-team/recommenders/reco_utils/README.md

 # Installation

 ## Pre-requisites
-Some dependencies require compilation during pip installation, on linux this can be supported by add build-essential dependencies:
+Some dependencies require compilation during pip installation, on linux this can be supported by adding build-essential dependencies:
 ```bash
 sudo apt-get install -y build-essential
 ```